dexit/resdiary-booking-plugin/README.md

 # resdiary-plugin

 * Each subsite has it's own text file in textTemplates, ex: feast.js, prince.js, greenhouse.js
-* When you make changes to any of these files oyu have to build the file by running
+* When you make changes to any of these files oyu have to build the file by running (from /src)
     - npm run build:prince
     - npm run build:feast
     - npm run build:greenhouse